Top Tips for cleaning silk. A step-by-step guide.•

 I don’t want to fall into ‘teaching grandma to suck eggs’ territory, but you are about to clean an expensive piece of wearable art, you don’t want to make the stain worse by picking up any additional soiling from a less-than spotless basin.

-Step 2 – Do not use hot water
+2. Do not use hot water directly on silk

 Although it might make intuitive sense to scald the stain away with hot water, cold or lukewarm water is best.
 If the water temperature is too warm it can cause the dyes to run on some silks and, common to all silks, is the risk of damaging the fabric’s natural lustre.